plewis/plewis.github.io/phylogenetics/lab-python.md

     outfile.write('Hello\n')

 One big difference between writing to a file versus printing to the terminal is that the write function does not terminate the line.
-The end-of-line character is designated using the two-character combination <tt>\n</tt>.
+The end-of-line character is designated using the two-character combination `\n`.
 Thus, if you wanted two blank lines between the words "Hello" and "Goodbye" you would do this:

     outfile.write('Hello\n\nGoodbye')